Metastability for the contact process on the preferential attachment graph: Proof of Theorem

 We now prove (ii).
 If $Y_v =1$, then there exists a vertex $w$ such that $\deg(w) \geq \varkappa^* \log n$ and $w$ is lit at some time.
 Besides, on $\kB_n$ the diameter of the graph is bounded by $b_1 \log n$ w.h.p.
 Hence similarly to Lemma \ref{lst}, we can show that on $ \mathcal{B}_n$

 If one of the vertices in $V^*_n$ is infected, it follows from Proposition \ref{pb} that w.h.p. the virus survives up to time $T_n$.
-Hence we obtain (ii) by using that $\kB_n$ holds w.h.p. \end{proof} \begin{rem} \emph{ Using Proposition 6.2 in \cite{CS} and the facts that $G_n$ is connected and $d(G_n)= \kO(\log n)$, we can obtain another metastability result.
-Let $\tau_n$ be the extinction time of the contact process with infection rate $\lambda>0$ starting from full occupancy.
-Then the following convergence in law holds
+Hence we obtain (ii) by using that $\kB_n$ holds w.h.p. \end{proof} It follows from \eqref{znhx}, Lemma \ref{ls} and Markov's inequality that w.h.p.